konradmalik/neovim-flake/readme.md

 As a home-manager module - it's a great idea and it works as I expect.

-For `nix run .` type of usage (isolated and fully configured neovim that I can run wherever) has some minor problems
+For `nix run .` type of usage (isolated and fully configured Neovim that I can run wherever) has some minor problems
-like: because `-u` is used, neovim does not load .nvim.lua (or anything mentioned in exrc)
+like: because `-u` is used, Neovim does not load .nvim.lua (or anything mentioned in exrc)

-What's great in using neovim through nix is a way to generate lua files from nix.
-It allows to configure lsp to use binaries directly from nix store as opposed to getting them from PATH, especially useful for the most common LSPs that I always expect to have.
+What's great in using Neovim through nix is a way to generate lua files from nix.
+It allows to configure LSP to use binaries directly from nix store as opposed to getting them from PATH, especially useful for the most common LSPs that I always expect to have.

 What I don't like in Nix-Neovim flakes is that people most often use only nix for everything.
 While most certainly you can generate all of your config, all of your lua files from nix, I think it's a bad idea since you lose all completion, diagnostics, and all neodev niceness for lua.